The conversation comes first.

 Radish is what you do with it.

 School phone bans.
 Later first phones.
-Delayed social media access.
-All of it creates a window.
-Radish exists for that window.
-Rather than waiting for the phone to arrive and then responding, Radish prepares children in advance: the conversations, the language, and the confidence they need to handle the online world well when it does.
+Delayed social media.
+All of it buys a window.
+Radish prepares children inside that window, with the conversations, language, and confidence to handle the online world well when it arrives.

 How Radish prepares them